cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 <i>Equation 12.</i>
 </center><br>

 The blood gas distribution model is used to compute the acid-base status and gas saturation in every cardiovascular compartment at every time slice.
 This model is used only for intravascular fluid, which is a lumped model of the intra and extracellular fluid spaces within the blood vessels.
-In %BioGears, the extravascular fluid does not contain hemoglobin or any substrate for gases to bind.
+In the engine, the extravascular fluid does not contain hemoglobin or any substrate for gases to bind.

 @anchor bloodchemistry-data-flow
 Data Flow
 ---------
 ### Initialize
-Compartment-level substance data is initialized by the BioGearsSubstances controller class, and whole-body blood substance data is initialized from the compartment data by the Blood Chemistry system.
+Compartment-level substance data is initialized by the substances controller class, and whole-body blood substance data is initialized from the compartment data by the Blood Chemistry system.
 The constant values of blood density, blood specific heat, plasma fraction of neutral lipid and phospholipid, white blood cell count, phosphate, and strong ion difference concentrations are also initialized by the Blood Chemistry system.
 Note that the strong ion difference will not be constant following a planned future improvement.
 The blood chemistry system does not require stabilization.
 Blood properties are initialized and initial system data is set in the initialization method.
 System data is populated throughout the engine stabilization process.

 ### Preprocess
 There is no system specific function for Preprocess in Blood Chemistry.